conda/conda-build/docs/source/define-metadata.rst

      - True if the Python version is 3.5.
    * - py36
      - True if the Python version is 3.6.
+   * - py37
+     - True if the Python version is 3.7.
+   * - py38
+     - True if the Python version is 3.8.
    * - np
      - The NumPy version as an integer such as ``111``.
 See the CONDA_NPY :ref:`environment variable <build-envs>`.